Cargo Repositories

 -

-Authentication with Older Versions of Cargo: If your Cargo repository requires authentication and you are using Cargo version 1.67 or earlier, you may need to enable the Allow anonymous download and search setting in order for
+Authentication with Older Versions of Cargo: If your Cargo repository requires authentication and you are using Cargo version 1.67 or earlier, you may need to enable the Allow anonymous download and search setting for

 installandsearchcommands to work.
 This is because older versions of the Cargo client without sparse indexing do not send authentication headers withinstallandsearchcommands. -